 Melbourne Cup day is all about the bubbly.
 But don’t forget to offer alternatives, such as beer, wine, soft drinks and water.
 We recommend getting alcohol delivered to the office a few days before Melbourne Cup.
 And don't forget glasses, ice and tubs to keep the drinks chilled.
-For Sydney or Brisbane alcohol delivery orders, speak to our customer service superstars or order online from our website.
+For Sydney, Brisbane, Adelaide, Perth or Canberra alcohol delivery orders, speak to our customer service superstars or order online from our website.

 Set up a series of reminders to send to your colleagues in the lead up to the race.
 Send them fun emails and aim to deliver them: